 A TEN is required for the sale of alcohol by retail, provision of regulated entertainment and/or the provision of late night refreshment, which is to take place at premises, which are currently unlicensed for the activities involved.
 There is nothing to stop a temporary event notice being given for premises where a premises licence is already in force (but it does not cover the temporary event).

-A temporary event is subject to the following conditions and limitations:
+A temporary event is subject to the following conditions and limitations per calendar year:

-- duration up to 96 hours (with at least 24 hrs between TEN's); - scale no more than 499 people at any one time (including any staff); - use of same premises on no more than 12 occasions per calendar year (subject to overall aggregate of 15 days); - the number of notices given by an individual personal licence holders up to 50 in one year, non personal licence holders up to 5 in a similar period.
+- Duration up to 96 hours (with at least 24 hours between TEN's); - Scale no more than 499 people at any one time (including any staff); - Use of same premises a maximum of 15 occasions covering no more than 21 days; and - The number of notices given by an individual personal licence holders may apply for up to 50 Standard TENs, 5 of which may be a Late TEN; non-personal licence holders may apply for up to 5 Standard TENs, 2 of which may be a Late TEN.

 If the above criteria cannot be fulfilled then the temporary event will require a premises licence.
-The legislation does not permit the authority to accept TEN's with less than ten full working days notice.